caithmac/upsc-digitalgarden/src/site/notes/UPSC/French.md

 - Came in 1664.
+- Last to come.
 - First factory at [[Surat|Surat]] in 1668
 - 1742 - [[UPSC/Dupleix|Dupleix]]
 - [[UPSC/Carnatic Wars|Carnatic Wars]]
 - [[UPSC/Treaty of Ryswick|Treaty of Ryswick]]

+- [[Pondicherry|Pondicherry]] : Nerve Centre of French Power in India.